-Global stock markets showed weak development during the year.
-The world's overall share prices fell by a total of approximately 6% in local currencies.
-Development was stable in the US but mainly negative in other parts of the world.
-Equity-related assets at year-end amounted to SEK 12,625m (13,176) with a negative return of 10.9% (+18.1).
+Global stock markets showed strong development during the year.
+The world's overall share prices rose by a total of approximately 16% in local currencies.
+Development was stable throughout in most countries and relatively evenly distributed between different areas.
+Equity-related assets at year-end amounted to SEK 14,712m (12,625) and a SEK 1,386m holding in equity futures.
+The overall return during the year amounted to 16.5% (-10.9).